longturn/freeciv21/docs/Modding/Rulesets/effects.rst

     Gain any advance known already by amount number of other teams, if team_pooled_research is enabled, or amount number of other players otherwise.

-.. note:: If you have two such effects, they combine into one much worse effect (the number of players
+.. note:: If you have two such effects, they add up (the number of players
     required to gain an advance is increased).

 Airlift